groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Digital Negative Specification (.dng) is a digital camera image format used for the storage of raw files.
-It has been developed by Adobe in September 2004.
-It was basically developed for digital photography.
+Represents a Digital Negative Specification (.dng), which is a digital camera image format used for the storage of raw files.
+It was developed by Adobe in September 2004 and is primarily used for digital photography.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/dng